NoiceHax/Learnflow-AI/README.md

 ## How It Works

-Sign up → take an initial assessment → Astra builds your knowledge profile.
+Sign up → take an initial assessment → Learnflow AI builds your knowledge profile.
 From there, the dashboard becomes your command center: it surfaces what to study next, what's blocking your progress, and what you've forgotten and need to revisit.
 You never hand-build your path — the system decides based on where you actually are, not where the syllabus says you should be.

 ---